Trademark: Trademark infringement

-Limits and defenses to claims of infringement
+Limits and defences to claims of infringement

-Trademark is subject to various defenses, such as abandonment, limitations on geographic scope, and fair use.
-In the United States, the fair use defense protects many of the interests in free expression related to those protected by the First Amendment.
+Trademark is subject to various defences, such as abandonment, limitations on geographic scope, and fair use.
+In the United States, the fair use defence protects many of the interests in free expression related to those protected by the First Amendment.

 Fair use may be asserted on two grounds, either that the alleged infringer is using the mark to describe accurately an aspect of its products, or that the alleged infringer is using the mark to identify the mark owner.
 One of the most visible proofs that trademarks provide a limited right in the U.S. comes from the comparative advertising that is seen throughout U.S. media.

 An example of the first type is that although Maytag owns the trademark "Whisper Quiet" for its dishwashers, makers of other products may describe their goods as being "whisper quiet" so long as these products do not fall under the same category of goods the trademark is protected under.

 An example of the second type is that Audi can run advertisements saying that a trade publication has rated an Audi model higher than a BMW model since they are only using "BMW" to identify the competitor.
 In a related sense, an auto mechanic can truthfully advertise that he services Volkswagens, and a former Playboy Playmate of the Year can identify herself as such on her website.

 Wrongful or groundless threats of infringement

 Various jurisdictions have laws that are designed to prevent trademark owners from making wrongful threats of a trademark infringement action against other parties.
 These laws are intended to prevent large or powerful companies from intimidating or harassing smaller companies.

 Where one party makes a threat to sue another for trademark infringement, but does not have a genuine basis or intention to carry out that threat, or does not carry out the threat at all within a certain period, the threat may itself become a basis for legal action.
-In this situation, the party receiving such a threat may seek from the Court a declaratory judgment; also known as a declaratory ruling.
+In this situation, the party receiving such a threat may seek from the Court a declaratory judgement; also known as a declaratory ruling.